Urinary Tract Infection (cont.)

 - People with conditions that block (obstruct) the urinary tract, such as kidney stones

-- People with medical conditions that cause incomplete bladder emptying (for example, spinal cord injury or bladder decompensation after menopause)
+- People with medical conditions that cause incomplete bladder emptying (for example, spinal cord injury)

 - People with suppressed immune systems: Examples of situations in which the immune system is suppressed are HIV/AIDS and diabetes.
 People who take immunosuppressant medications such as chemotherapy for cancer also are at increased risk.

 - Women who are sexually active: Sexual intercourse can introduce larger numbers of bacteria into the bladder.
 Urinating after intercourse seems to decrease the likelihood of developing a urinary tract infection.

 - Women who use a diaphragm for birth control

 - Men with an enlarged prostate: Prostatitis or obstruction of the urethra by an enlarged prostate can lead to incomplete bladder emptying, thus increasing the risk of infection.
 This is most common in older men.

 - Breastfeeding has been found to decrease the risk for urinary tract infections in children.

 The following special groups may be at increased risk of urinary tract infection: